Code-Institute-Submissions/Judy-B-Stained-Glass/README.md

 CSS was passed through Auto Prefixer.

 All html code was passed through the W3C Markup Validator.
-Results …
+No errors found.

+Results...

 All Css was passed through the W3C CSS Validator.
-Results…
+No errors found.

+Results...

 ## Lighthouse Testing:

-Lighthouse from Chrome Dev Tools results……
+Lighthouse from Chrome Dev Tools:

+Results...

 ## Links & Buttons Testing: